goyoju/Amazon_Review_Sentiment_Analysis/README.md

 ## Positivity
 * Creating a positivity column where ratings over 3 are labeled as 1 (positive), otherwise 0 (negative)
-* ㅇropping the overall column.
+* Dropping the overall column.

 ## TFRecord
 * The data is then transformed into TFRecord format, requiring serialization methods.